Students getting 3 A grades or better at A level

 The data used for this analysis comes from the National Pupil Database.

-Characteristics such as ethnicity are not routinely or consistently collected for students aged 16 to 18.
+Characteristics such as ethnicity and free school meal eligibility are not routinely or consistently collected for students aged 16 to 18 years.

 Students who were unmatched might have: